Physics-Gated Visual Prediction of MARFE on the HL-3 Tokamak: Method

-where $G_j(t)$ is computed as the slope of a linear regression over the past 40 ms of data and $\theta_i$ is a pre-defined threshold for a ``notable jump" specific to each region $i$, determined empirically from the training data.
+Here, $G_j(t)$ is computed as the slope of a linear regression over the past 40 ms of data and $\theta_j^{\text{inst}}$ is a pre-defined threshold for a ``notable jump" specific to each region $j$, determined empirically from the training data.
 The constant $c > 1$ (we use $c=1.5$) ensures that only exceptionally large increases trigger the second condition.
+The value $c=1.5$ requires the ``sudden jump'' threshold to exceed the ``general jump'' threshold by $50\%$, an empirical choice consistent with the typical separation observed between MARFE-onset events and the slower flat-top area drift in our labelled subset.
 This dual-criteria definition makes our prediction target robust, allowing the model to flag both developing and sudden-onset MARFE events.